ambj/MuPeXI/README.md

 PubMed ID: [28429069](https://www.ncbi.nlm.nih.gov/pubmed/28429069)
 You can read the paper here: http://rdcu.be/rwVP

-For use of the murine species option additonal citation of the following would be highly appreciated:
+For use of the murine species option additonal citation of the following would be highly appreciated.

-Bjerregaard AM, Pedersen TK, Marquard AM, Hadrup SR Prediction of neoepitopes from murine sequencing data Cancer Immunol Immunother.
+Bjerregaard AM, Pedersen TK, Marquard AM, Hadrup SR.
+Prediction of neoepitopes from murine sequencing data.
+Cancer Immunol Immunother.
 2018 Oct 05. doi: 10.1007/s00262-018-2254-5.
 PubMed ID: [30291365](https://www.ncbi.nlm.nih.gov/pubmed/30291365)